LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 Finally, we will employ the notation $f\lesssim g$ to mean that there exists some constant $C$ such that $f\leq Cg$.
-If the value of $C$ depends on some other parameter such as the dimension $d$ we shall make this explicit by writing $f\lesssim\U d g$.
+If the value of $C$ depends on some other parameter such as the dimension $d$, we shall make this explicit by writing $f\lesssim\U d g$.

 ## Some useful results on integration